Note: This post has been updated and incorporated into 10 Ways to Be a Better Learner – an essential read for the serious lifelong learner.

 But again, the goal is not just more questions – though that is a great start.
 We also need to learn how to ask better questions, questions that are truly effective in advancing our learning.
 As a general rule, a good question should support our learning in at least one of four key areas.

 How do you know that a new piece of information is true?
 What do you know about the source?
 Is the new information consistent with what you already know to be true?
 With the rise of the Web, and the consequent ability for nearly anyone to disseminate any information they wish, it has become more important than ever to establish the trustworthiness of new information.

 Why does it matter that the information is true?
 What is the potential impact of the information?
 How much time is it worth spending to learn more about or take action related to the information?
 Generally speaking, we need to understand why we should care about something before we are likely to make the effort to move it into long-term memory.

 How well do we really understand the new information?
 What else do we need to help us make sense of it?
 How does it connect to what we already know?
 While we don’t have to master the details of every new piece of information that comes our way, if we expect to remember it we do need enough depth to help us contextualize the information and relate it to things we already know.

 What can we do as a result of the new information?
 What should we do?
 Does the new information compel us to act differently?
 Learning is fundamentally a process of change.
 So, how will the way we act or think change as a result of the new information?

 In many cases, we may find answers in each of these areas simply by taking a moment to pause and reflect upon new information as we encounter it.
 The point is not to become like a “teacher’s pet” who always has her hand in the air, eager to ask a question simply to show how smart she is.
-The point, rather, is to be active in seeking answers, whether you do this out loud, on paper, or in your head.
+The point, rather, is to be active in seeking answers, whether you do this out loud, on paper, in a chat interface, or in your head.